brillout/goldpage/docs/readme.template.md

 A new view library comes and is better than everything else?
 Cool with us; `ssr-coin` works with any view library.

-Being versatile and focused on SSR only, `ssr-coin` can be used for all kinds of uses cases and will quickly harden and become rock-solid.
+Being versatile and focused on SSR only, `ssr-coin` can be used for all kinds of uses cases and will harden over time and become rock-solid.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path